Understanding HPV: A Detailed & Comprehensive Guide

 There are over 200 types of HPV virus out there, and most people who are sexually active will come into contact with it at some point in their lives.
-Most people infected with the virus do not experience any HPV symptoms, which is how the virus easily transmits from one person to the other.
+Most people infected with HPV do not experience any symptoms.

 Understanding HPV Types and Risks?

 Over 200 unique types of HPV have been identified.
 They can be divided into 2 types:

 - Oncogenic: These are the types of HPV viruses that may lead to cancer, such as cervical and anal cancer.

 - Non-oncogenic: These types of HPV virus can lead to genital warts, but do not pose the risk of cancer.

 Different types can pose different health risks, here are the low and high-risk types of HPV you should know about: